- About HR

 For Faculty and Staff regular pay continues as long as the employee submits a check to the University for the amount of their Jury Duty earnings (not including reimbursement for travel and meals).
 For more information view the USNH Leave policy regarding Jury Duty and Witness Leave.

 The Employee Assistance Program (EAP) is a prepaid benefit by the University System of New Hampshire (USNH).
-It offers a highly professional, confidential counseling and referral service to employees and their families (spouse and dependents) to provide assistance with any issues that interfere with their work or personal life.
+It offers a highly professional, confidential counseling and referral service to employees and your families (spouse and dependents) to provide assistance with a variety of issues that may interfere with your work or personal life.
 Local counselors are available off-campus (anywhere in the U.S.) and in your home communities.
 To schedule an appointment call 1-800-424-1749.

 Both vendor representatives (TIAA and Fidelity Investments) are on the Durham campus several times each month.
 Representative’s are available to meet with you in person or over the phone.
 To view campus visit dates and to schedule an appointment see Retirement Information Sessions.

 In the winter, I hear on the radio that curtailed operations has been called and that only "essential personnel" need to report to work.
 How do I know if I am considered "essential personnel?"

 Employees who are designated as "essential personnel" will be so advised by their supervisor.
 For more information see UNH Curtailed Operations.

 I have a situation in my workplace that has not been resolved informally to my satisfaction.
 Can I file a complaint or a grievance?